KarloVG/mfi/README.md

 3.)
 Configure the server to redirect requests for missing files to index.html.
 Learn more about server-side redirects https://angular.io/guide/deployment#fallback.

+## WEB CONFIG ##

+Right after you copy-pasted everything from dist file on server machine, paste web config for frontend.
+Without this app wont be able to work after refresh

 ## THE REST IS OPTIONAL!!! ##

 ## Enable runtime production mode ##